dthusian/k2se/src/fhdl/doc/guide.md

 Signals in FHDL are seperated into two types: `single` and `mixed`. `single` signals represent a single signal of some type that is controlled by the sythesis engine, while `mixed` signals represent wires that have multiple Factorio signal types on them.

-Notably, multiple `single` signals can be merged onto the same physical wire, while `mixed` signals cannot.
+In synthesis, multiple `single` wires will not be merged into one.

 ## Modules